muhdhazim/MTD_201907/README.md

-# Cinemafuse
+# CinemaFuse -
-As a third-party movie booking application, CinemaFuse's goal is to integrate movie ticket bookings from various cinema companies in Singapore.
-It is a concept app that allow users to browse and book movie tickets from every Singapore theatre with just a single app.
-It displays the film details as well as the date and time of the movie screenings.
-CinemaFuse is also able to provide the map location and direction of the specific cinema theatre using integrated Google Maps.
+The objective of CinemaFuse, a third-party movie booking application, is to integrate movie ticket bookings from various cinema chains in Singapore.
+It is a concept app that enables users to browse and reserve movie tickets for any theater within a single app.
+Along with the date and time of the movie screenings, it also displays information about the movie.
+By integrating Google Maps, CinemaFuse can also provide the address and directions to a specific movie theater.

 ![Screenshot](screenshot/screenshot1.JPG)
 ![Screenshot](screenshot/screenshot2.JPG)